Who are the Germans from Russia?

 For a more detailed history, see below for an excerpt taken from the book, Researching the Germans from Russia, compiled by Michael M. Miller, published by the Institute for Regional Studies, North Dakota State University, Fargo, 1987, pages xvii-xix.

-- Brief History of Germans from Russia
+- Expanded History of Germans from Russia

 The story of the Germans from Russia had its beginning in 1763 while Catherine II, a former German princess of the principality of Anhalt-Zerbst, was Empress of Russia.
 The Czarina found herself in possession of large tracts of virgin land along the lower course of the Volga River in Russia.
 Catherine was determined to turn this region into productive, agricultural land as well as to populate the area as a protective barrier against the nomadic Asiatic tribes who inhabited the region.